Things I Dislike

 Pointless Abbreviations ~

 I don't know where to draw the red line where an abbreviation becomes "pointless" and it's entirely subjective to my opinions, but let's not lie, the degradation of language into a bunch of informal unintelligible caveman grunts is a serious issue with textual communication.
-I might be okay with some "ig," "yk," "imo," "afaik," and "lmao," in fact I can often just guess within a nanosecond what a common abbreviation means without actually using my brain for that, but what is "ygtr," "ifyp," "adih," and "omdb"?
-Why do I have to be forced to check Urban Dictionary to look for (and memorize) the meaning of a useless abbreviation instead of the other peer in the conversation takes an extra second to communicate his point in a coherent manner?
+Excluding extremely common abbreviations, why do I have to be forced to check Urban Dictionary to look for (and memorize) the meaning of a useless abbreviation instead of the other peer in the conversation takes an extra second to communicate his point in a coherent manner?
 If a person can't care less to spell out a few dozen extra characters to make himself sound normal then I can't care less to read it.

 Pointless Punctuation ~